Understanding the FCRA and EEOC is critical to compliant background checks. Here’s what HR teams should know.

-- Be transparent about your process.
-There’s a lot of nuance and detail between the FCRA, state consumer reporting laws, employment and privacy laws, ban-the-box policies, etc. But all have a common theme of transparency—specifically to your potential employees.
+- Ensure full transparency throughout the process.
+There’s a lot of nuance and detail between the FCRA, employment and privacy laws, Ban the Box policies, and more.
+But all have a common theme of transparency—specifically to your potential employees.
 It’s crucial to be clear about why you are running background checks, as well as your process of evaluation.

 Adherence to the FCRA and the EEOC guidelines may help mitigate risk while fostering equitable recruitment practices.
 Navigating the complexities of employment regulations can be challenging, but partnering with a qualified background check provider can help simplify compliance.